vrabbi/lab-carvel-bundles/workshop/content/exercises/03-templates-vs-overlays.md

 ``kubectl apply`` command.

-In the case of the Educates package we are using as the subject of this workshop, it provides a set of raw resources which can be used as is to deploy a development version of the Educates operator, but also provides configuration resources for Kustomize, which uses overlays and resource generators, to create a final customized set of deployment resources for a production deployment.
+In the case of the Educates package we are using as the subject of this workshop it provides a set of raw resources, but also provides configuration resources for Kustomize, which uses overlays and resource generators to create a final customized set of deployment resources.

 For this workshop we will be using the Carvel ``ytt`` tool.
 This tool embodies both the template features of Helm charts, and the abilities of Kustomize to